raldes/Orders/README.md

 ### Run the application

-The application has a dockerfile for deploy it.
+The application has a docker file for deploying it.

-In order to facilitate the application test, we use free online accounts for Postgres database and rabbitMQ service bus.
+To facilitate the application test, we use free online accounts for Postgres database and rabbitMQ service bus.

-Note: In order to run the application please ask for the credentials and use them in postgres parameters and rabbit endpoint in appsettings.json.
+Note: To run the application please ask for the credentials and use them in Postgres parameters and rabbit endpoint in appsettings.json.